NLGithubWP/tech-notebook/1-distributed-system-model.md

 ​		P: tolerance to network partitions.

-This leads to three kinds of systems: CA, CP and AP, based on what letter you leave out.
+This leads to three kinds of systems: CA, CP, and AP, based on what letter you leave out.
 Note that you are not entitled to 2 of 3, and many systems have zero or one of the properties

 # Linearizability